Is Shemar Moore Returning To ‘Criminal Minds’ For The Season Finale?

-It seems that the secret is out for the season finale of Criminal Minds: Shemar Moore will be back, but that begs another question, for how long?
-The Criminal Minds/Shemar Moore partnership worked well for years, but can it work again and enough to give ratings the needed boost?
+It seems that the secret is out, for the season finale of Criminal Minds, Shemar Moore will be back, but that begs another question, for how long?
+The Criminal Minds/Shemar Moore partnership worked well for years, but can it work again, and enough to give ratings the needed boost?

-Like all dramas, when certain characters leave, there is a void, like in the case of Sandra Oh on Grey’s Anatomy, reports the Inquisitr.
-It’s been years since Sandra Oh left Grey’s Anatomy, and yet fans regularly ask when her character, Dr. Cristina Yang, will be back on Grey’s Anatomy.
+Like all dramas, when certain characters leave, there is a void, like in the case of Sandra Oh on Grey’s Anatomy, says the Inquisitr.
+It’s been years since Sandra Oh left Grey’s Anatomy, and yet, fans regularly ask when her character Dr. Cristina Yang will be back on Grey’s Anatomy.
 Like Criminal Minds, Grey’s Anatomy took a ratings hit when two of its main characters exited stage left, but they managed to bounce back with the addition of new eye candy, but will that plan work for Criminal Minds?

 BOOM ???? ????
 My secret is out !!!!
 I'm excited to say….Your Baby Boy will be back to play with my Criminal Minds family for the season 12 Finale!! ????????????????????????????????????????
 Make sure to tune in!!!!! ….
 Full article on my FB Page!!